equinixmetal-archive/docs-packet-legacy/guides/packet-esxi-6-7.md

 esxcli sched swap system set --datastore-name datastore1
 ```

 Prepare the server for the update and run the update.
-You can get the latest VMWare ESXi update versions [here](https://esxi-patches.v-front.de/ESXi-6.7.0.html).
+You can get the latest VMware ESXi update versions [here](https://esxi-patches.v-front.de/ESXi-6.7.0.html).

 ```
 vim-cmd /hostsvc/maintenance_mode_enter